scenarioo/scenarioo-js/README.md

 ### Generating and Browsing Documentation

-In the examples you can run `$ gulp docu` in order to run the tests with to generate scenarioo documentation data.
+In the examples you can run `$ gulp docu` in order to run the tests and generate scenarioo documentation data.
 This documentation can then be browsed by using the [Scenarioo Viewer Webapp](https://github.com/scenarioo/scenarioo).

 ## Migration (Subject to change)